GIS-Halmstad/audioguide/README.md

 ### Media assets

-This section describes how to add the media assets (images, audio and video files) to the Audioguide App.
+This section describes how to add media assets (images, audio, and video files) to the Audioguide App.

 As you may have noticed, the database tables include some columns that are meant to be used to link each geometric feature with one-to-many assets.
-The `audioguide_point` table contains `audios`, `videos` and `images`, while `audioguide_line` table contains `images` only.
-Each of these columns' values should be _a comma-separated string of either relative or absolute URLs_. `NULL` is an allowed value too.
+The `audioguide_point` table contains `audios`, `videos`, and `images`, while the `audioguide_line` table contains `images` only.
+Each of these columns' values should be _a comma-separated string of either relative or absolute URLs_. `NULL` is also an allowed value.

-The linked assets will be shown in the app on a corresponding place in the UI.
+The linked assets will be shown in the app in the corresponding place in the UI.

 #### Recommended structure for relative URLs to media assets

-If you wish to use the relative URLs, here's there recommended approach.
+If you wish to use relative URLs, here's the recommended approach.

 The assets must be placed inside the corresponding directory within `public/media/{guideId}/{optional stopNumber if point feature}/{"images"|"audios"|"videos"}/{fileName.extension}`.

-E.g. consider the following data in table:
+For example, consider the following data in the table:

 ```sql
 SELECT "guideId", "stopNumber", images